rizac/eGSIM/egsim/api/README.md

               the response in different media types (or mime types) such as JSON, CSV via the main property:
               APIForm.response_data: Union[dict, StringIO, None]
-              There are 2 methods to overwrite, both called by response_data
+              The method response_data calls in turn two asbtract methods to be implemented in subclasses (see above)
 ```

 Many Forms used in eGSIM are subclasses of both